 MMORPGs rely on their expansive worlds to add variety to their grinds and give players new places to discover as they set off on their journey.
 Although New World seeks to do things a bit differently than the established names in the genre, its map size and number of territories are no less important to keeping Aeternum interesting in the long run.

-Our time with New World's closed beta has taught us that, while Aeternum might not be the biggest fantasy realm out there, its Map Size is decently large.
+Our time with New World has taught us that, while Aeternum might not be the biggest fantasy realm out there, its map size is decently large.
 Its territory number goes up to fourteen and traversing them on foot takes a fair while, so much so that you'll find quite a few players already asking developer Amazon Games for mounts.

 New World's map size makes it so that moving on foot between the settlements found in most territories feels like a journey onto itself.
 Although this provides an opportunity to lose yourself in harvesting materials, there's also a fast travel system in place that lets you more quickly get around as long as you have enough Azoth on you.
 Here are the fourteen territories you can explore:

 - Windsward (recommended level 1-25)

 - Brightwood (recommended level 26-35)

 - Restless Shore (recommended level 41-46)

 - Ebonscale Reach (recommended level 51-60+)

 - Reekwater (recommended level 58-60+)